 Purchases prior to VAT registration

 There is an expiry date for backdating and reclaiming your VAT on purchases.
-Please refer to the HMRC website here regarding this.
+Please refer to the Revenue website here regarding this.

-These reclaimable amounts should be reclaimed by including the figure in your VAT Return and disclosing this value within box 4.
+These reclaimable amounts should be reclaimed by including the figure in your VAT Return and disclosing this value within your VAT 3 return.